remult/remult/docs/guide/tutorial-angular.md

 :::

-That's it - our application is deployed to production, play with it and enjoy :)
+That's it - our application is deployed to production, play with it and enjoy.

 Love Remult?&nbsp;<a href="https://github.com/remult/remult" target="_blank" rel="noopener"> Give our repo a star.⭐</a>